livingdocsIO/documentation/content/operations/releases/_index.md

 weight: 1
 ---

-## Overview

-We announce roughly every 2 months a new release.
-You can find more information in the sections below.
+Every odd month (January, March, May, July, September, November), a new Livindocs release is provided.

-Subscribe to the release newsletter to get notified with a rundown of the latest features and improvements as soon as a new release is ready.
+Subscribe to the release newsletter to get notified with a rundown of the latest features and improvements and join the webinars where the release is presented mid month.

 {{< newsletter-form >}}